Test Detail

 Contains 3 tests

-A Urinary Electrolytes test measures 3 important electrolytes in the body, namely sodium, potassium, and chloride.
+The Urinary Electrolytes test measures 3 important electrolytes in the body, namely sodium, potassium, and chloride.
 Electrolytes are electrically charged minerals that move fluid in and out of the cells.
 They transport the nutrients into the cells and flush out the waste products.
 They also help maintain water balance and pH levels by keeping the acids and bases in your blood balanced.
 Hence, the body needs to maintain an optimal balance of fluids and electrolytes for proper functioning.

 expand icon

-Potassium Random Urine
+Potassium Random, Urine

-A Potassium Random Urine test measures the amount of potassium excreted in the urine sample taken at any random time of the day.
+The Potassium Random, Urine test measures the amount of potassium excreted in the urine sample taken at any random time of the day.
 Potassium is predominantly present inside cells throughout the body, and its level is regulated by the kidneys.
 Under normal circumstances, the body absorbs the required amount of potassium from the dietary sources and eliminates the remaining quantity through urine.
 Potassium level is normally maintained by the hormone aldosterone.
 Aldosterone acts on the nephrons present in the kidneys and activates the sodium-potassium pump that helps the body reabsorb sodium and excrete potassium.
 This aids in maintaining a normal and steady potassium level in the body.

-Know more about Potassium Random Urine
+Know more about Potassium Random, Urine

 expand icon

-Chloride Random Urine
+Chloride Random, Urine

-A Chloride Random Urine test measures the amount of chloride in the urine sample at any time of the day.
+The Chloride Random, Urine test measures the amount of chloride in the urine sample at any time of the day.
 Chloride is absorbed in the small intestine and remains in the body’s fluids and blood.
 Any excess amount is excreted in urine.
 The body gets most of the chloride through dietary salt (sodium chloride or NaCl) and a small amount through other food items.
 Chloride is usually bound to sodium, and therefore the amount in blood tends to coincide with sodium levels but may also change without any changes in sodium levels when there are problems with the body's pH.
 Usually, the normal blood chloride level remains steady with a slight fall after meals (because the stomach produces hydrochloric acid using chloride from the blood after we eat food).

-Know more about Chloride Random Urine
+Know more about Chloride Random, Urine

 expand icon